I've been in SEO for almost 7 years now, and in that time I've wrote a ton of content myself, plus assigned a ton of content writing briefs to others.

 |Keywords for rank tracking|

-Grammarly is a well-known tool for spelling & grammar, but these days they offer a lot more (tone, readability, fluency, and more).
+Grammarly is a well-known tool for spelling & grammar, but they offer a lot more (tone, readability, fluency, etc.).
 There's a generous free version, and paid plans from $12/month.

 Features & reasons to use Grammarly

-First and foremost, Grammarly ensures that your writing is correct.
+Grammarly ensures that your writing is correct.
 The free version will give you instant feedback on grammar, spelling and punctuation.
-That'll speed up your proofreading/editing process regardless of whether you're a native speaker or not.
+That'll speed up your proofreading/editing process.

 Building on that, the paid version offers some pretty cool added features.
 One of my favorites is ‘goals':